nabila-natasha/healthcare-public-health-lakehouse/README.md

 companynumb
 ```

+The source `serious` field is used to derive the target and is not included as an input feature.

-are explicitly excluded from the model feature set.
+`safetyreportid` is retained for traceability but excluded from the model feature matrix.

 ### XGBoost classification

-The recorded holdout results are:
+The XGBoost model was evaluated on a 200-row holdout set.

 | Metric    | Result |
 | --------- | -----: |